 It is also important to note that our optional identity verification service, which is powered by our partner RelyID®, is not a background check.
 We rely on the honesty of our members when filling out our eHarmony Relationship Questionnaire to supply us with their correct date of birth, marital status, city and state of residence, occupation, educational background and other information.

 Regardless of the connection you feel with any of your matches, we encourage you to do your own research before meeting in person.
 This can include typing your match's name into a search engine, contacting your state or local municipalities to obtain public information, or using a paid service to obtain a full background report.
 Above all else, use common sense.
 Pay attention to the details someone shares with you.
 If you find anything that doesn't seem to add up, follow your intuition and stop communicating with that person.

 We understand that a match may share a URL link to a favorite website or article as part of the get-to-know-you communication process.
 However, as a general practice, you should always use good judgment and be cautious when deciding to click on any URL links.
-Use of these links to access other Internet sites is at your own risk.
+In particular, be aware of links that lead to web pages which look similar or identical to the eHarmony homepage, including its log-in fields.
+These links are typically sent as attempts to 'phish' for log-in information from users in order to compromise user accounts.
+You should report any such phishing attempts to eHarmony immediately.
+The only way to log in to your eHarmony account (through our webpage) is by directly accessing the eHarmony website at www.eHarmony.com.
 (Click here to watch "The Online Phishing Con" video)

 While online communication can accelerate one's sense of comfort and intimacy, we can't stress enough how important it is for you to take your time getting to know your match.
 We encourage you to use eHarmony's anonymous eHarmony Mail system as long as necessary to find out as much about your match as is reasonably possible.